jimburton/ci583-trees/README.md

 implement, but the actual code for the methods goes into the subclasses.
 This is so that `Branch` and `Leaf` can each provide their own implementation, as it will mean something different to, for instance, count the nodes in a branch node than in a leaf.

+In the `Branch` class the left and right children now have the type `Optional<BST>`, as there may or may not be a child in either position.
+In the `BST` class two methods are altered to now return an `Optional<BST>` or require one as a parameter: `remove` and `merge`.

 Test  your  work  by running the unit tests  in  the package `ci583.test`.
 My solutions are in the branch called `optional-children-solution`.